sarvepallibalu04/assignment2-Sarvepalli/README.md

 | Tirumala  | 24hr  | 1000  |
 | Bangalore | 36hr  | 9000  |
 | Chennai   | 10hr  | 5000  |

+---

+## Pithy Quotes

+> " Don’t look for society to give you permission to be yourself " - Steve Maraboli

+ > “ Be there for others, but never leave yourself behind ” – Dodinsky